IVSoftware/IVSoftware.GlyphProvider/README.md

 This package includes a small ready-made Fontello subset font.
 Its job is simply to give the examples something concrete to point at, though you're welcome to use it directly - it carries the same license as any Fontello font.

-> _If you're new to Fontello, it helps to know that this works both ways.
-You can upload/import a config.json file **to** the site to start a renamed font or to iterate on one you already have._
+> _If you're new to Fontello, it helps to know that `config.json` works both ways.
+You can upload/import it **to** the Fontello site to kick-start a renamed font or to iterate on one you already have._
 ___

 ## Features At A Glance